Why should my business get involved

 - Staff commuting

-The publication also suggests ways in which energy saving schemes can be measured.
-It is important that energy savings can be quantified in order to assess the effectiveness of the actions taken.
+The publication also suggests ways in which energy-saving schemes can be measured.
+It is important that energy savings can be measured to assess the effectiveness of the actions taken.
 The guide sets out ways in which impact can be measured and reported.

-This website also suggests further websites that provide additional information and guidance.
+View the Small Business User Guide published by DEFRA.
+This guide also suggests further websites that provide additional information and guidance.

-A business does not necessarily need to know the size of its carbon footprint to start making energy saving measures.
+A business does not need to know the size of its carbon footprint to start making energy-saving measures.
 There are many obvious ways of reducing emissions and reducing energy bills that can be simply measured in other ways.
-However, by measuring a carbon footprint and understanding how it is calculated, we can better understand the way in which our activities contribute to carbon emissions and how we might reduce them.
+By measuring a carbon footprint and understanding how it is calculated, we can better understand the way in which our activities contribute to carbon emissions and how we might reduce them.

-For a business to make a fairly accurate calculation of their carbon footprint is a relatively straightforward process.
-Measuring a carbon footprint is often seen as an essential starting point in any energy saving process.
-Without knowing where we have started from, we cannot fully measure the effectiveness of the actions we have taken.
+It is a relatively straightforward process for a business to make a fairly accurate calculation of its carbon footprint.
+Measuring a carbon footprint is often seen as an essential starting point in any energy-saving process.
+Without knowing where we have started, we cannot fully measure the effectiveness of the actions we have taken.

-The Carbon Trust was established in 2001 as a collaboration between government and business in the U.K. The Carbon Trust is a not-for-profit private company limited by guarantee.
-Its stated mission is to accelerate the move to a sustainable, low carbon economy.
+The Carbon Trust was established in 2001 as a collaboration between the government and businesses in the UK.
+The Carbon Trust is a not-for-profit private company limited by guarantee.
+Its stated mission is to accelerate the move to a sustainable, low-carbon economy.